 Next press the edges with a fork so two sides of the dough will seal.
 Then brush with egg wash(egg yolk+1 teaspoon water).

 Later make 3 small slits into the middle top of the dough so the steam can escape while baking.
-Sprinkle cinnamon sugar over.
+Sprinkle cinnamon sugar on top.

 Finally, bake small pastries for 13-15 minutes,

 and big pastries for 18-20 minutes until the top of the pastries are golden brown.
-Enjoy!
+Let them cool for 5 minutes and then enjoy!

 Other Delicious Apple Recipes You Should Try: